Guo Jian: Art and influences

 “A poster of two girls in army uniforms posed in front of the Great Wall shows how little Guo Jian actually makes up.
 His paintings may seem improbable but they are near reflections of Madam Mao’s Model Revolutionary Operas, and the over-the-top style of army propaganda.
 The message, to boys from the provinces like Guo Jian, was that beautiful girls love a man in uniform.
 Under capitalism or communism, sex sells.”

 He highlights the implied innocence and the underlying eroticism of women used to manipulate and motivate men in uniform and in society as a whole.
 He delves into the sexualisation of propaganda, heroism, patriotism and persuasion.
 What first appears as humour is a lament at the use of sex to seduce men to war.
-Guo’s continual references in his paintings to his time in the P.L.A. derive from the traumatic nature of the experience.
+Guo's continual references in his paintings to his time in the P.L.A. derive from the traumatic nature of the experience.
 Gou recalls:

 ‘I used to have nightmares all the time...
 Then in the library, I was looking at some pictures of China during the Cultural Revolution and I realized what was triggering these nightmares.
 Since coming to Australia ten years ago, I’d pushed memories of my years in the Chinese army, and of Tiananmen, out of my mind.
-But seeing these images triggered memories, and once I stated to use them in my paintings, I stopped having bad dreams.’”
+But seeing these images triggered memories, and once I stated to use them in my paintings, I stopped having bad dreams.’

 Biography

 Early life

-Guo Jian 郭健 was born in 1962, in Duyun 都匀市 the capital of Qiannan Buyei and Miao Autonomous Prefecture in the autonomous prefecture of Guizhou province贵州省in Southwest China.
+Guo Jian 郭健 was born in 1962, in Duyun 都匀市 the capital of Qiannan Buyei and Miao Autonomous Prefecture in the autonomous prefecture of Guizhou province (贵州省) in Southwest China.
 Guizhou borders Guangxi, Yunnan, Hunan and Sichuan provinces.
 At 176,000 km2 (68,000 sq. ml) Guizhou is approximately the size Florida or two thirds the size of the United Kingdom.
-One of China's most ethnically diverse provinces; minority groups make up almost 40% of Guizhou’s population of 35 million people.
-Guo Jian’s family is from the Buyei 布依族 ethnic minority group.
+One of China's most ethnically diverse provinces; minority groups make up almost 40% of Guizhou's population of 35 million people.
+Guo Jian's family is from the Buyei 布依族 ethnic minority group.

-Growing up during the Cultural Revolution (1966–1976) had a significant impact on Guo Jian’s generation.
-This was a period of China’s history characterized as the “Lost Decade” when the country was victim to the internal political power struggles between Mao Zedong and his more moderate opponents.
-The populace were subjected to a perpetual climate of intense and relentless political indoctrination, struggle sessions and community violence which created a climate of general mistrust even of neighbours and one’s own family members.
+Growing up during the Cultural Revolution (1966–1976) had a significant impact on Guo Jian's generation.
+This was a period of China's history characterized as the “Lost Decade” when the country was victim to the internal political power struggles between Mao Zedong and his more moderate opponents.
+The populace were subjected to a perpetual climate of intense and relentless political indoctrination, struggle sessions and community violence which created a climate of general mistrust even of neighbours and one's own family members.
 More broadly, millennia of traditions, culture, society and beliefs were abandoned or destroyed as part of the Four Olds campaign.

 “The depiction of soldiers has personal and political symbolism for Guo; not only was he a People’s Liberation Army soldier, but, as he has said: